All Products

 Permissions

-• If you log on with an Alibaba Cloud account, you have all operation permissions by default and can perform operations on the project directly.
+• If you use your Alibaba Cloud account, you have all permissions by default and can directly manage Projects.

-• If you log on with a Resource Access Management (RAM) user, you must request the required permissions from the Alibaba Cloud account owner.
-Simple Log Service provides the following system policies:
+• If you use a RAM user, you must ask the Alibaba Cloud account owner for the required permissions.
+Simple Log Service provides the following two types of system policies:

 • System policies: These policies grant broad permissions.
-Users cannot modify the content of system policies, but the configuration steps are simple.
+You cannot modify the content of system policies, but they are simple to configure.

-• AliyunLogFullAccess: Grants full management permissions on Simple Log Service.
+• AliyunLogFullAccess: Grants full management permissions for Simple Log Service.

-• AliyunLogReadOnlyAccess: Grants read-only permissions on Simple Log Service.
+• AliyunLogReadOnlyAccess: Grants read-only permissions for Simple Log Service.

-• Custom policies: Follow the principle of least privilege.
+• Custom policies: We recommend that you follow the principle of least privilege.
 Grant only the minimum required permissions to trusted personnel or automated services.

 The following code provides a sample custom policy: